Mother’s Day 2026 in Almaden Valley

 La Forêt Mother’s Day Brunch

-La Forêt offers fine French dining in an old country setting.
+La Forêt offers classic and authentic fine French dining in an old country setting.
 The historically significant building rests next to a quietly meandering stream in the verdant foothills of New Almaden.
+Their dedicated, fully-trained staff is available to offer an unpretentious but upscale dining experience, perfect for celebrating your mother.

 Almaden Valley is a great place to live!
 Looking to buy or sell your home?
 Contact The Swan!